lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Remove Islands**

-Some segmentation techniques, especially those that are automatic, may generate islands of mis-classified voxels.
-This filter looks for connected pixels with the ISLAND\_REPLACE label, and if the number of connected pixels is less than ISLAND\_AREA , it replaces them with the label TISSUE .
+Some segmentation techniques, especially those that are automatic, may generate islands of misclassified voxels.
+This filter looks for connected pixels with the ISLAND\_REPLACE label, and if the number of connected pixels is less than ISLAND\_AREA, it replaces them with the label TISSUE.
 Note that this filter is only executed if ISLAND\_REPLACE is positive.

 ``` tcl
 set lastConnection reader